2014 - 2019

 1) Thermal/ chemical evolution of rocky bodies (surface and interior).

 2) Origin and evolution of volatiles in the Solar System.

 3) Regolith of airless bodies (including space weathering).

 4) Science and engineering synergism.

-Implementation of these science themes is enabled through several key infrastructure components:
+Implementation of these science themes was enabled through several key infrastructure components: